 Mepps Aglia Spinning Lure

 The Mepps lure I've had the most success with is the Aglia (size #2 and #3).
 The additional weight of the larger size #3 makes it easier to cast farther.
-With Mepps, you can fish both shallow and deeper water, allowing the lure to sink closer to the bottom before reeling it in.
-I don't suffer as many snags with Mepps as I do using jigs and other baits.
-The lures are lighter in weight and easier to control and keep off the bottom than big spinner baits and spoons that sink to the bottom immediately.
+With Mepps, you can fish both shallow and deeper water where you can let the lure sink closer to the bottom before reeling it in.
+I don't suffer as many snags with Mepps as I do when using jigs and other baits.
+The lures are lighter in weight and easier to control and keep off the bottom better than big spinnerbaits and spoons that sink to the bottom immediately.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2019 Matt G.